BigDataRepublic/kickerscore/README.md

 For each player, three TrueSkill ratings are recorded: overall, offense and defense.
 The overall rating will be updated after every match, while the offense and defense are only updated when the player has played that specific role.
 When a new player name is entered, it is automatically added to the database, starting with a rating of 1000.
-When a player doesn't play a single game for 14 days, his TrueSkill rating will decay by 1 point per day.
+When a player doesn't play a single game for 28 days, his TrueSkill rating will decay by 5 points per day.
-Playing a single game resets the timer and prevents decay for 14 days.
+Playing a single game resets the timer and prevents decay for 28 days.

 ## API endpoints